 Deconstructivism can be understood as both a specific form of thinking and a certain technique in dealing with materials.
 Freiwald’s art distinguishes itself by bringing both sides together in an impressive way.
 In his works, Tim Freiwald devotes himself to the themes of material and surface.
 His works are based on motifs that constantly evolve in new variations.
 Tim Freiwald often conducts his research photographically or digitally.
 Starting from this, the process of image construction begins, which is more like deconstruction, the translation into material.
 The compact physicality of the images is always in tension with the fragile structure within the image.

-Already during his studies, which he completed as master student of Thomas Scheibitz in 2014, Tim Freiwald received numerous prizes and grants.
-From 2018 to 2019 he completed a one-year scholarship at the Villa Concordia, Bamberg.
+Already during his studies at the Kunstakademie in Munich, which he completed as a master student of Thomas Scheibitz in 2014, Tim Freiwald (*1986 in Leisnig near Leipzig) received numerous prizes and grants, most recently a one-year scholarship from 2018 to 2019 at the International Künstlerhaus Villa Concordia in Bamberg.

 In early 2020, Kunsthalle Bremerhaven presented the artist’s first major institutional solo exhibition, Keeping Things Whole.
 Accompanying it, a comprehensive catalogue of the same name was published by Hatje Cantz Verlag.